Alternative Ways to Get Equity Out of Your Home

 Home Equity Lines of Credit (HELOC)

 HELOCs and home equity loans are similar but have a few key differences.
-You’ll get a pool of cash to draw against for a set period (or draw period) with a HELOC.
+With a HELOC, you’ll get a pool of cash to draw against for a set period (or draw period).
 But if you get a home equity loan, the lender distributes the entire amount to you at closing.

 Interest-only payments for the amount you withdraw are required on HELOCs during the draw period.
 When it ends, monthly installment payments for principal and interest begin and can fluctuate over time.